-"To provide for research into problems of flight within and outside the earth's atmosphere, and for other purposes." - NASA
+"To provide for research into problems of flight within and outside the earth's atmosphere, and for other purposes." - NASA.

-In pursuit of this noble cause many new scientific discoveries, patents, and spinoff technologies have been created.
+In pursuit of this noble cause, many new scientific discoveries, patents, and spinoff technologies have been created.

-Daniel Lockney, program executive in technology transfer and spinoff partnerships at NASA headquarters in Washington, D.C. recently told space.com that "We get better airplanes, or we get better weather forecasting from space stuff, sure, but we also get better-fed children.
+Daniel Lockney, program executive in technology transfer and spinoff partnerships at NASA headquarters in Washington, D.C. once told space.com that "We get better airplanes, or we get better weather forecasting from space stuff, sure, but we also get better-fed children.
 That kind of stuff, people don't necessarily associate."

 This list is far from exhaustive and is in no particular order.

 1. Memory foam was originally used to protect astronauts

 Memory foam was first developed by NASA in 1966.
 The original brief was to make customizable seats for astronauts, in order to alleviate, in part, the effects of G-forces during takeoff and landing.

 Engineers soon realized that the large variability in astronauts' physiques could cause a problem.
 They also noted that their body shapes change as they train.